 Maria Konnikova is the author of three New York Times bestsellers.
 Her latest work, The Biggest Bluff, chronicles how she went from knowing nothing about poker to flying to Monte Carlo and winning tournaments—practically all within a year.
-It’s a compelling tale of personal adventure that holds many practicable lessons along the way and comes highly recommended.
-Now she’s joining the Illumination Summit to speak on The Poker Game of Life: Using Poker to Enhance Thinking and Decision Making.
+It’s a compelling tale of personal adventure that holds many practicable lessons along the way.
+It comes highly recommended.
+Maria presented some decision making takeaways at the Illumination Summit on The Poker Game of Life: Using Poker to Enhance Thinking and Decision Making.
 We asked her a few questions to get a glimpse of what lessons poker holds for cybersecurity.

 Q: You graduated from Harvard.
 How did you end up playing poker?

 A: It was never planned – I’d been interested in writing about the balance of skill and chance in life, and happened to read Jon von Neumann’s “Theory of Games and Economic Behavior.”
 Turns out, game theory was born out of poker, so I decided to learn more about the game.

 Q: What makes the game of poker such a good analogy for exploring decision-making?

 A: Both poker and life are games of incomplete information, where there is always uncertainty about the right course of action.
 You have to learn to make the best decision you can with the information you have, knowing that it’s inherently a probabilistic endeavor.